NikitaSnizhko/NocoDb-CSharp/README.md

 }
 ```

-If the field contains attachment so we can prepare data for attachment fields:
+If the class contains attachment so we can prepare data for attachment fields:
 ```csharp
 const string tableId = "some_Table_Id";
 const string attachmentFilePath = @"some\path\to\file.jpg";